In this article, we provide insight idea about China company Formation guide:

 2. Cooperative Joint Ventures (CJV or Sino-Foreign Contractual Joint Venture)

-Sino-foreign cooperative enterprise (CJV) is a sino-foreign joint venture in China.
-Chinese companies often provide labor, land use rights and factories.
-In the meantime, foreign companies bring in the necessary technology and key equipment and capital.
-There is no minimum foreign investment requirement to initiate a CJV.
+Sino-foreign cooperative enterprise (CJV) is a Sino-foreign joint venture in China.
+Chinese companies often provide labor, land use rights, and factories.
+In the meantime, foreign companies bring in the necessary technology and key equipment, and capital.
+There is no minimum foreign investment required to initiate a CJV.

 If want to hire an employee in China and are interested to know the labor cost calculation, please send your request to Info@HROne.com, HROne consultant would help you to learn the labor cost calculation in China for free.

 Three types of entities are suitable for foreign investors who want to do business in China.